rseleeds/rseleeds.github.io/_posts/2017-01-06-initial-meeting.md

 categories: events
 published: true
 author: Chris Empson
-excerpt: A quick rundown of what happened at the launch meeting.
+subtitle: A quick rundown of what happened at the launch meeting.
 ---
 <div class="container">
   <div class="row">